turingschool-examples/intro-to-CSS-transitions/README.md

 Now for the fun part!
 To maximize the power of our transforms, we combine them with transitions.

 Back in our CSS, let's add a transition to our `.box` add a `:hover` to our `.container`.
-Move our tranform into the block of CSS on `:hover` so that is what we trigger when we hover over our wrapping element:
+Move our transform into the block of CSS on `:hover` so that is what we trigger when we hover over our wrapping element:

 ```css
 .container {